 Leadership and career growth has a lot to do with taking more responsibility.
 If you portray yourself as a weak and nervous person, just imagine how comfortable your superiors will feel about handing over more responsibility to you?
 You need to show confidence and command through effective communication.

-Be mindful, a person who talks way too much or talks over others, not paying attention to the listeners (even in a one on one situation), and not allowing others to fully express themselves is considered a poor communicator and is a major detriment to their own success.
+Be mindful, a person who talks way too much or talks over others, not paying attention to the listener (even in a one on one situation), and not allowing others to fully express themselves is considered a poor communicator and is a major detriment to their own success.

 How to Improve Your Communication Skills